Objective

 - Open the

-constructor.
-In the template, you'll see that we've already added the constructor call for the superclass (Robot
+LeafBotconstructor.
+In the template, you'll see that we've already added the constructor call for the superclass (Robot), where we pass theWorldparameter. - In the constructor, after the call to the superclass, create a new

-.
+EntityAIWanderobject, passing athisreference to this new Entity, and a speed value ofSPEED_NORMAL.
 This AI task will cause our robot to randomly wander around the world at a normal pace. - Add the

-task that you just created with a priority of 1.
+EntityAIWandertask that you just created with a priority of 1.
 See the notes section above for the way to do this.

 Part 2 — Register and Try Out the New LeafBot

-In prior labs you used the ItemsModule
+In prior labs you used the ItemsModule class to register new items

-we've created (like RockSifter
+we've created (like RockSifter and CrystalGrowingItem), and you

-class to register blocks that we've created
+used the BlocksModule class to register blocks that we've created

-(like CheckeredBlock
+(like CheckeredBlock and TreeConeBlock).

 Now that you're going to start creating entities, you will register new entities

-in the EntitiesModule
+in the EntitiesModule.

 -